 What to Expect

-The process will begin with a consultation to evaluate your dental health and discuss your concerns and goals to be considered in treatment planning.
+The process will begin with a consultation to evaluate your dental health and discuss your concerns and treatment goals.
 The treatments or procedures that must be incorporated into your treatment will depend on your unique dental problems and desired results.

 Dr. Engelberg will work with you to create a suitable treatment plan and schedule for any necessary procedures, which may include: